a-oh/project5/README.md

 For this project, you will be doing work that focuses on social impact.

 The prompts are there to help jump-start your ideation process.
 If you would like to change or combine prompts, that's fine!
-If you want to find your own idea, even better. **Consult your local instructor for final approval before getting started.**
+If you want to find your own idea, even better. **Consult your instructor(s) for final approval before getting started.**

 Remember to start with a good problem statement!